GideonLeGrange/mikrotik-java/README.md

 Further changes include:
 * The previously deprecated `disconnect()` method is removed.

-#### Version 2.x

-Version 2.2 is the last version 2.x release and will be supported for a limited time.

-#### Version 1.x
+#### Versions 1.x and 2.x

-Version 1 is considered *obsolete* and will no longer be supported or patched.
+Versions 1 and 2 are considered *obsolete* and will no longer be supported or patched.

 ## Getting the API